Warning: I’m nerding out today … on how to read stock charts. Scoff all you want, but charts are critical to trading smart.

 There are literally dozens of technical indicators available to you for stock analysis.
 Some traders love to use them.
 I prefer to use basic support and resistance and follow recognizable patterns.

 It’s important for you to get familiar with different technical indicators.
 But don’t miss the proverbial forest for the trees.
-If you find a technical indicator useful or interesting, by all means — learn how to use it when you trade.
+If you find an indicator useful or interesting, by all means — learn how to use it when you trade…

 But beware of analysis paralysis!
 Sometimes technical indicators are in direct conflict with each other.